plasmadice/butterscotch-taco/README.md

 ### TODO & WIP
 As of 10/25 overhauling the site with the help of [https://github.com/EUsha5](https://github.com/EUsha5).

-0. Fix issue on mobile with header stretching page horizontally
 1. Improve readability of code // ~half done
 2. Improve component structure to need Context less
 3. Refactor components to be up to date (remove constructors where not necessary)